andreev-artem/angular_experiments/README.md

 angular_experiments
 ===================

-My experiments with angular.js directives
+My experiments with Angular JS and 2.0

 [Full list with demos](http://andreev-artem.github.com/angular_experiments/index.html)

-All directives from this repo can be used under MIT License.
+All code from this repo can be used under MIT License.